Lisa Wilkinson AM

-For more than two decades, Lisa has blazed a trail through the Australian media landscape, first in publishing, then on radio and now in television and online.
+For more than three decades, Lisa Wilkinson has blazed an unprecedented trail through the Australian media landscape, initially in publishing, then on radio and now in television and online.
 In every forum she has achieved extraordinary success and earned widespread respect.

-Lisa’s media career got off to an astonishing start when she was appointed editor of the national young women’s magazine Dolly at the tender age of just 21.
+Lisa Wilkinson’s media career got off to an astonishing start when she became the youngest ever editor of a national magazine – young women’s title Dolly – at the tender age of just 21.
 Four years later, after almost tripling the circulation, Lisa was head-hunted by the late Kerry Packer, who offered her the editorship of the iconic Cleo magazine.
 Over the next decade, Lisa guided the magazine to new circulation highs, making it the No.1 selling women’s lifestyle magazine per capita in the world.

 With her skills now in demand internationally, Lisa set up her own magazine consultancy, whilst juggling three small children and her new role as radio host, working alongside some of the industry’s best, including Doug Mulray and Mike Carlton.

-Apart from her unrivalled magazine skills, Lisa is also known as a mentor to young women.
-Under her special brand of guidance and training, there are now 23 women and men around the world who have gone on to become successful magazine editors themselves.
+Apart from her diverse media skills, Lisa is also known as a mentor to young women.
+Under her special brand of guidance and training, there are now 21 women and men around the world who have gone on to become successful magazine editors themselves.
 Nicole Kidman, Miranda Kerr and Megan Gale can also thank Lisa for her talent-spotting skills and guidance, as she helped them on their way early in their careers.

 In 2013 Lisa was invited to deliver the annual Andrew Olle lecture and her presentation drew enormous acclaim from both the public and her media colleagues.
 She became only the second female journalist after Jana Wendt in 17 years to be given the honour.